 Read on for the potential dangers of taking cordyceps mushrooms.

 Cordyceps is a medicinal mushroom most commonly found in Asian tropical rainforests.
 It’s been used in traditional Chinese medicine for centuries and is still one of the most praised medicinal mushrooms.

 Cordyceps species with the most widely-researched benefits are Cordyceps militaris and Cordyceps sinensis, although this medicinal mushroom genus counts over 600 species.
 Due to its parasitic lifestyle (cordyceps feeds off caterpillar larvae) many refer to cordyceps as the caterpillar fungus.

-Potential Health Benefits of Cordyceps
+Cordyceps Health Benefits

 Cordyceps seems to benefit virtually every organ in the human body.
 It boosts energy and exercise performance in healthy adults, and research suggests that it can even prevent certain forms of cancer, lower cholesterol levels, fight inflammation, and provide anti-aging benefits.

 Here are some of the most pronounced cordyceps benefits: